-Have you ever wondered why some people develop cancer while others don’t?
-Or why a medicine may work well for you, but may be less effective or cause serious side effects in someone else?
-Although the differences are due to a number of important factors such as age, weight and lifestyle, our genetic makeup also plays a part.
+Many of us wonder why some people develop cancer while others do not and why a medication might work well for one person but be less effective or cause serious side effects in another.
+Although these differences are due to a number of important factors such as age, weight and lifestyle, our genetic make-up also plays a part.
 Using information about genetic predisposition to disease is a key part of personalised medicine.

 What is meant by the term ‘personalised medicine’?

-The way genes interact with each other can sometimes make us more likely to develop particular diseases.
-Research scientists have found a number of specific links between some genes and the development of certain diseases, as well as between some genes and the effectiveness of certain medicines.
+The way genes interact with each other can sometimes predispose us to developing particular diseases.
+Scientists have identified specific links between genes and some diseases as well as between genes and the effectiveness of some medicines or treatments.

-‘Personalised medicine’ (also known as stratified or precision medicine) uses this knowledge of genetics to predict disease development, to influence decisions about lifestyle choices and/or to tailor medical treatment to an individual.
+‘Personalised medicine’ (also known as stratified or precision medicine) uses this knowledge of genetics to predict disease development, to influence decisions about lifestyle choices or to tailor treatment to an individual.

-In the past, disease diagnosis was based on symptoms.
-However, several conditions can share similar symptoms, making diagnosis difficult.
-Nowadays, diagnosis of some diseases has become more accurate because we are able to test for genes that are known to be associated with the disease.
-Genetic testing can not only identify the presence of particular diseases,.it can also determine which subtype of a disease a person has.
+In the past, disease diagnosis was based on symptoms that might be indicative of several diseases.
+Nowadays, diagnosis of some diseases has become more accurate because we are able to test for genes known to be associated with the disease.
+This method not only clearly identifies the presence of a particular disease; it can also precisely determine the subtype of the disease.

 How can genetic information be used in disease prevention?

 Early identification of these variations and calculation of the risks associated with them are important in disease prevention.
-This knowledge could be used to influence lifestyle choices and decisions about possible interventions that may prevent the disease from developing, to delay disease onset or to reduce the impact of the disease.
+This knowledge could influence lifestyle choices and decisions about interventions that may prevent the disease from developing, delay disease onset or reduce the impact of the disease.

-There are currently a limited number of genetic tests available for this purpose.
-However, the field of personalised medicine is certain to expand rapidly in the near future.
+At this stage, there are a limited number of genetic tests available for this purpose but the field of personalised medicine is certain to expand rapidly in the near future.